Luanserph/RPG-Build-JS/README.md

 ## Objectives

-- Understand how to work with arrays to manage collections of data.
+- I will understand how to work with arrays to manage collections of data.
-- Manipulate strings to handle text-based information.
+- I will manipulate strings to handle text-based information.
-- Utilize objects to structure and organize data.
+- I will utilize objects to structure and organize data.
-- Create and use functions to encapsulate reusable code.
+- I will create and use functions to encapsulate reusable code.
-- Implement loops to handle repetitive tasks.
+- I will implement loops to handle repetitive tasks.
-- Apply if/else statements to make decisions in your code.
+- I will apply if/else statements to make decisions in my code.

 ## Getting Started

-1. Clone the repository to your local machine.
+1. I will clone the repository to my local machine.
-2. Open the project in your preferred code editor.
+2. I will open the project in my preferred code editor.
-3. Follow the instructions in the source code to complete the project.
+3. I will follow the instructions in the source code to complete the project.
-4. Test your game in a modern web browser to ensure it works as expected.
+4. I will test my game in a modern web browser to ensure it works as expected.

 ## Contributing

-If you have suggestions or improvements, feel free to open an issue or submit a pull request.
+If I have suggestions or improvements, I will feel free to open an issue or submit a pull request.

 Happy coding!